rifleben/newsletter_signup/README.md

 ## Usage

+Check out the link above to see the live site, or use the information below to launch it on your machine.

 After installing and running the application, you can access the homepage at http://localhost:3000.
 The homepage contains a simple form that asks for the user's first name, last name, and email address.

 Once the user submits the form, the server sends a POST request to Mailchimp API to add the user to the specified audience.
 If the request is successful, the user will see a success page.
 Otherwise, they will see a failure page.

 ## Technologies

+- HTML/CSS/Bootstrap
+- JavaScript
 - Node.JS
 - Express.JS
 - MailChimp API